soehlert/dnsmansible-inventory/README.md

 inventory = /Users/soehlert/projects/ansible/inventory

 [ssh]
-# The dnsmasq server you want to grab the info from
+# The server you want to grab the info from
 server = 10.0.0.2
 # The port to ssh over (default is 22)
 port = 22